woocommerce/woocommerce-gateway-klarna/readme.txt

 By Niklas Högefjord - http://krokedil.com/

 == DESCRIPTION ==

 Klarna Gateway is a plugin that extends WooCommerce, allowing your customers to get their products first and pay by invoice to Klarna later (http://www.klarna.com/).
 This plugin utilizes the Klarna Invoice (Standard Integration type).

 Klarna is a great payment alternative for merchants and customers in Sweden, Denmark, Finland, Norway, Germany and the Nederlands.

 == Important Note ==

 You *must* enable SSL from the settings panel to use this plugin in live mode - this is for your customers safety and security.

-This plugin does not support Klarna Account, Campaigns or Mobile payments at the moment.
+This plugin does not currently support Klarna Account, Campaigns or Mobile payments.

 == INSTALLATION	 ==